CONSTITUTION of the IEEE SOLID-STATE CIRCUITS SOCIETY

 Section 8.
 The President, under direction of the Administrative Committee, shall have general supervision of the affairs of the Society.
 The President shall preside at meetings of the Administrative Committee and at meetings of the Society as a whole, and have such other powers and perform such other duties as may be provided in the Society Bylaws, or as may be delegated to the President by vote of the Administrative Committee.
 The Vice-President shall perform the duties of the President in the absence or incapacity of the latter.

 Section 9.
 The President shall be an ex-officio member of all committees of the Society.
-As a member of the IEEE Technical Activities Board, the President shall represent the Society at such meetings or appoint an alternate for this purpose.
-If an alternate cannot be appointed, the President shall present the views of the Society by a letter of proxy.
+As a member of the IEEE Technical Activities Board, the President shall represent the Society at such meetings or appoint an alternate for this purpose in accordance with IEEE policies.

 Section 10.
 The Administrative Committee may establish standing and technical committees needed to cover specific functions and areas of the field of interest, as prescribed in the Bylaws.
 All appointments or reappointments to committees and similar posts will be for a renewable term of two years except where other specifically designated terms of office are established by the Administrative Committee or are defined in the Bylaws.
 Standing and Technical Committee Chairs shall be appointed by the Society President with the advice and consent of the Administrative Committee.
 Standing Committee Chairs shall be ex-officio members of AdCom with vote.
 The Society President, with the advice and consent of the Administrative Committee, may establish ad hoc committees to fulfill specific needs of finite duration.
 Technical committee and ad hoc committee Chairs shall be ex-officio members of the Administrative Committee without vote.

 Section 11.
-The Administrative Committee may establish at its discretion an Executive Office including an Executive Director to assist with and carry-out the day-to-day operations, policies andprocedures concerning all aspects of the Society's business, as further deineated in the Society Bylaws.
+The Administrative Committee may establish at its discretion an Executive Office including an Executive Director to assist with and carry-out the day-to-day operations, policies and procedures concerning all aspects of the Society's business, as further delineated in the Society Bylaws.

 Section 12.
 Chapters may be formed as provided in the IEEE rules and regulations, and the supervision of chapter affairs shall be as prescribed in the Bylaws.